A visual guide to 6 conditions that cause skin discoloration

 An artist's rendering of Addison disease on pale skin

-Addison disease happens when the body doesn’t produce enough cortisol, a hormone that regulates stress.
-One symptom of the disease is darkening of the skin in places like scars, skin folds, elbows, knees, and knuckles.
+When the body doesn’t produce enough cortisol, a hormone that regulates stress.
+One symptom: darkening of the skin in places like scars, skin folds, elbows, knees, and knuckles.

 Talk to your health care provider if you think you might have vitiligo or another skin condition.